 The fact that a student is not preparing for a specific job does not mean that the student isn't prepared or qualified for a good job.
 Our liberal arts graduates excel in demonstrating the transferable skills that employers are looking for in an employee.
 They do very well in the job market.
-Career Services can help students make connections between their skills and talents and potential career options.
+The Career Development Center can help students make connections between their skills and talents and potential career options.

 First, remember that the vast majority of our students find excellent jobs after they leave Stonehill and have very satisfying careers.

 - In any given year, about half of our students have either a job, admission to a graduate school, or placement with a post-graduate service program by the time they graduate from Stonehill.

 - By the following year, at least 96% of our students will have found a placement.

 In a few short years your son or daughter is going to acquire credentials that will appeal to an employer, graduate school or service program Stonehill students possess a great reputation with employers.
 As one employer told us:

 “Stonehill students show incredible maturity.
 They take the job search process seriously and make good choices.
 We retain a huge percentage of Stonehill alumni and that is why we keep coming back to recruit.”